Genentech/HLApollo/README.md

     - Example: IAKSGTSEFL

 - n_flank
     - Description: The 10 Amino Acid sequence before the start of the peptide.
-If it is unkown, or is known to be less than 10, pad sequence from the left with '*' charachters
+If it is unknown, or is known to be less than 10, pad sequence from the left with '*' characters
     - Example: REELVKNLGT
     - Example: *****KNLGT
     - Example: **********

 - c_flank
     - Description: The 10 Amino Acid sequence after the end of the peptide.
-If it is unkown, or is known to be less than 10, pad sequence from the right with '*' charachters
+If it is unknown, or is known to be less than 10, pad sequence from the right with '*' characters
     - Example: NKMTEAQEDG
     - Example: NKMTEA****
     - Example: **********